 Experience a magical evening in the middle of a forest at the Waldweihnacht in Halsbach.
 This forest Christmas Market near Altötting in Upper Bavaria is a true hidden gem!
 You will not believe your eyes if you decide to visit this one.
 Its unique atmosphere is like nothing I ever experienced before.
 Imagine yourself in the middle of nowhere inside an enchanting forest illuminated by hundreds of candlelights and rustic wooden stalls.
 The smell of spiced mulled wine and grilled bratwurst welcomes you while you hike along branched paths.

 Strolling through the market you will feel you are transported to a mystical village.
-Pass by hundred of stalls, accompanied by angelic music and enchanting illuminations.
-Warm up on some Jagatee or schnapps in the Mistelhaus, or spicy chai at the Mongolian yurt.
+Pass by hundreds of stalls, accompanied by angelic music and enchanting illuminations.
+Warm up on some Jägertee or Schnapps in the Mistelhaus, or spicy chai at the Mongolian yurt.
 Discover wonderful international culinary delights such as Asian or African as well as a wide range of regional delicacies.
 There is literally something for everyone!
 Always wanted to cuddle with some Alpacas?
 This is your chance as there is a little Alpaca farm!

 Entry Fee | Adults €6 ; Children under 12 yrs free